 Panna Cotta Con Frutti Di Bosco

-This delicious dessert and our Mama’s favourite, is made simply with cream cooked on the stove, thickened up with gelatin, and then flavoured with vanilla and sugar.
+This delicious dessert and our Mamma’s favourite, is made simply with cream cooked on the stove, thickened up with gelatin, and then flavoured with vanilla and sugar.
 And this is why you should be aware of those recipes which require not only cream but also milk.
 Milk is not necessary.
 Of course it turns it into something lighter but the risk is also that it thickens up with more difficulty, needing more gelatin that can make it chewy and rubbery.
 Don’t worry about calories, as we always say, everything in moderation, including moderation 😉

 For the Panna Cotta